wandb/docs/docs/guides/registry/link_version.md

 ### Organization names with team name collisions

 W&B appends a unique hash to the organization name to avoid naming collisions when you have an organization with a team name that exactly matches the organization name.
-The combination of the name and the unique hash is known as an organizational identifier or `ORG_IDENTIFIER`.
+The combination of the name and the unique hash is known as an organizational identifier or `ORG_ENTITY_NAME`.

 For example, if your organization name is "reviewco" and you also have a team named "reviewco", W&B appends a hash to the organization name that results in an `ORG-IDENTIFIER` named `reviewco_XYZ123456`.

 :::tip
-When linking to a registry with the Python SDK, always use the ORG_IDENTIFIER format in the target_path.
-In this case, the target path takes the form of `{ORG_IDENTIFIER}/wandb-registry-{REGISTRY_NAME}/{COLLECTION_NAME}`.
+When linking to a registry with the Python SDK, always use the ORG_ENTITY_NAME format in the target_path.
+In this case, the target path takes the form of `{ORG_ENTITY_NAME}/wandb-registry-{REGISTRY_NAME}/{COLLECTION_NAME}`.
 :::

 For example, the target path might look like `reviewco_XYZ123456/wandb-registry-model/my-collection`.